Example: Visualize a Task manager schedule in the model

 - In the Object Representation dialog box, select the object group Completed from the list in the Object group column.

-- In the Color column, select a color for the object group, for example White.
+- In the Color column, select a color for the object group, for example blue.

 - In the Transparency column, select a transparency setting for the object group, for example Visible.